thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 **Let's burn** this tiny instance with x10 message rate!

 Maybe it is **not a good idea** to crash the Thingsboard IoT platform with the *in-memory queue*.
-But it may be a benefit for a **new users** that just started using Thingsboard IoT platform.
+But it may benefit **new users** who just started using the Thingsboard IoT platform.
-The goal is **to help the community** to avoid choosing a wrong design.
-Helping to save the money, data, customers and reputation.
+The goal is **to help the community** avoid choosing the wrong design and help save data, customers, reputation, and money.

 So let's generate some message rate spike.
 CPU and disk will not be able to process all the messages.
 Some lag will build up.
-Let's see what is going on inside the memory and what the consequences on in-memory queue flood.
+Let's see what is happening inside the memory and the consequences of the in-memory queue flood.

 <details markdown="1">
 <summary>